Saber-Class Tank – Unit Guide (Legion 2.6)

 Linked Targeting Array

-This is the comms upgrade you are almost automatically including with a Saber Tank.
-In most single Saber Tank lists, you are going to have an order on the Saber every turn, and this will generate 6 free aim tokens over the course of the game.
+This is the comms upgrade you are often with a Saber Tank.
+In most single Saber Tank lists, you will often want an order on it every turn, especially if you’re running Cody.
 This upgrade also allows the Saber Tank to go early in the turn if necessary and still have a decently aimed shot before your support units can provide a lot of aims to the tank.

 Single Saber